cbell108/ProcessReader/README.md

 3) Uses stored procedure 'usp_CreateOrTruncate_ProcessLogTable' to create table 'ProcessLog' if object does not exist
 * Env variable 'DROP_ON_ITER' is passed as argument to trunicate table every iteration.

+4) UID and PWD entry are not implmeneted yet (to avoid reading as plaintext)